Eileen Heath

-Sister Eileen Heath (29 November 1905 – 22 October 2011) was an Anglican Deaconess who worked as the superintendent of St. Mary's Hostel in Alice Springs from 1946 - 1955 and was a tireless campaigner for Aboriginal Welfare who took a stand against her own church in the 1940s.
+Sister Eileen Heath (29 November 1905 – 22 October 2011) was an Anglican deaconess who worked as the superintendent of St. Mary's Hostel in Alice Springs from 1946 to 1955 and was a tireless campaigner for Aboriginal welfare who took a stand against her own church in the 1940s.

 Early life

 Heath was the daughter of John and Susan Heath and was born in Fremantle, Western Australia and she attended school at St. Joeseph's Convent before moving, in 1914, to the East Fremantle State School.
 Heath joined the Australian Board of Missions as a teenager and, ultimately, deciding to become a deaconess.
 She trained at Deaconess House and was ordained in 1938.
-Before coming to the Northern Territory, where Heath spent most of her career, she worked at the Moore River Native Settlement between 1935 - 1944.
+Before coming to the Northern Territory, where Heath spent most of her career, she worked at the Moore River Native Settlement between 1935 and 1944.
 She was disgusted by conditions there where many Aboriginal people were forced to live and 'half-caste' children, and often their mothers, were forced to live in overcrowded and insufficient conditions.
 In 1935 the settlement was "at crisis point" and, despite the compound being designed for 200 people, had 300 people living there (mostly children) and the area surrounding it was surrounded by people living in tin, bag and brush humpies: The Great Depression was hitting hard.

 After 9 years working at the settlement she was fired for, very publicly, criticising the way that it was run and the poor conditions.